prazdevs/praz-dev-old/content/blog/deploying-bot-heroku.md

 ##### Let's convert it!

 I will assume you have `tsc` installed and know the basics of TypeScript.
 Since any valid JavaScript is valid TypeScript, we can add our TS dependency with `yarn add -D typescript` and our dotenv types with `yarn add -D @types/dotenv` and change our `app.js` to `app.ts`.
-Then we initialize our tsconfig with `tsc --init` and uncomment the following lines:
+We then initialize our tsconfig with `tsc --init` and uncomment the following lines:

 ```json:title=tsconfig.json
 {